 JN: I don’t see it working long term due to the rates and different focus.

 Well, that sums up our interview with two biryani chains.
 We will also try and reach out to more restaurateurs on cloud and share their experience in due course.
-We hope you liked this coverage.
+We hope you liked this coverage about cloud kitchen profitability.
 Let us know what you think by commenting below.